School Holiday Activities: Melbourne

 Head to the animal feeding sessions, guided tours, and fun activities tailored for kids of all ages.

-- Cost: Adult tickets are $42, and children under 16 enjoy free entry on weekends and school holidays.
+Cost: Adult tickets are $42, kids under 16 go free on weekends and school holidays

-These two stunning parks bring some well-deserved R&R for everyone during the Easter school holidays.
+These two stunning parks bring some well-deserved R&R for everyone during the school holidays.

 Meanwhile, Edinburgh Gardens hosts Outdoor Family Yoga sessions on weekends (it’s seriously wholesome.)

-- When: Easter school holiday period; yoga sessions are held on weekends.
+When: School holiday period; amazing yoga sessions on weekends

 If you ask us, The Art Factory is one of the best school holiday activities in Melbourne.
 It’s a family-friendly space where kids can explore, create, play, and have all the fun.